 - Fog cannons to make burglary virtually impossible (if you are protecting valuable business assets)

 - Multiple keypad codes for multiple staff and users

 Sensors go on openings including doors and windows.
 These are attached with tape, screws or other fixatives.
 These sensors will include a magnet side and a metal side.
 When separated, the magnetic field between the two is broken and a signal is sent to the brain of the security system.
 These control panels are programmable with whatever delay you need, or they can be instantaneous.

 There are also motion sensors that are positioned in the corners of rooms.
 After activating the home/stay setting on an alarm, the motion sensors are told to ignore movement in the house.
 Once away, however, they’ll respond to any movement.
 The instructions will advise that pets are kept well clear of motion sensors and you can minimize the sensitivity of them so you can still have animals in the home.

 They can connect to smoke alarms, too, letting the system know when carbon monoxide or smoke is sensed.
 Such systems also have settings sensitive to glass breaking.

-- A remote control is normally provided for setting an alarm.
+- Remote control is normally provided for setting an alarm.
 If no remote control key fob is provided, the system may come with software or an app.

-- Room to add extra features later, including camera: if the security system’s base package doesn’t come replete with a security camera, it’s likely you can easily purchase security cameras of the same brand/manufacturer which should integrate seamlessly.
+- Room to add extra features later, including camera: if the security system’s base package doesn’t come replete with a security camera, likely, you can easily purchase security cameras of the same brand/manufacturer which should integrate seamlessly.

-Is monitoring my own security system as effective as paying professionals to do the job?
+Is monitoring my security system as effective as paying professionals to do the job?

 Subscribing to professional alarm monitoring each month costs money.
 The question is whether the benefits of that monitoring are worth it.